jdart1/arasan-chess/README.md

 5. arasanx-64-avx512 - requires a modern x86 processor with AVX512 instructions (Intel
 Skylake X and Cannon Lake, or later), as well as those required by the "avx2" build.

+6. arasanx-64-neon - ARM executable with support for NEON instruction set.

 In addition it is possible to build a version with support for NUMA (Non- Uniform Memory Access) systems - generally these are large multi-CPU systems.
 NUMA-enabled versions of Arasan require the HWLOC library version 2.0